 John J. Donohue

-Chief Academic and Development Officer
+Chief Academic Advisor

 Dr. John Donohue has worked in two- and four-year institutions, both public and private, and has designed, implemented and taught in programs leading to associate’s, bachelor’s, master’s and doctoral degrees.
 With a Ph.D. in anthropology from Stony Brook University, he has served as tenured professor, dean, vice president, provost and acting president.
 He is an expert on curricular design and program development and brings more than 30 years of experience in these areas to Synergis Education.

 Prior to working with Synergis, Dr. Donohue worked at a variety of colleges and universities that were committed to curricular innovation and the design of programs targeted to serve the needs of non-traditional learners.
 As he witnessed the tremendous impact that access to higher education had for non-traditional learners, he became committed to exploring the ways in which creativity, flexibility and a commitment to academic excellence could be integrated into new approaches to higher education.
 During his tenure as chief academic officer at three different colleges, he provided academic leadership that led to dynamic program, curricular and institutional development.
 Dr. Donohue also has served as a consultant for chief executive officers in higher education, providing analyses of program costs and benefits and creating analytic tools that assist institutions to support organizational missions, while simultaneously improving operational return on investment.